MEET THE BOARD

 Knowing how well-meaning people tend to donate items that are not needed or cannot be used in an emergency situation, and also that many people want to help but don't know where or how, she devised a model that mobilises and educates the community while helping those in need, as organised and fast as possible.

 Louise’s enthusiasm for hands-on volunteering within the local community was instilled during high school where she was heavily involved in the school St Vincent de Paul society coordinating student fundraising and donations and was a regular volunteer at Sacred Heart Mission serving meals to the homeless.
-After graduating year 12 her focus turned to helping those in need of the four-legged variety, and over the past 15 years Louise has continued her passion for the get-your-hands-dirty type charity work in the animal rescue space where she has volunteered for organisations including Oscar’s Law, Wildlife Victoria as well as smaller rescue groups and networks.Louise is the Melbourne Coordinator for ARC (Animal Rescue Cooperative) and runs their major hub located in Clayton South.
+After graduating year 12 her focus turned to helping those in need of the four-legged variety, and over the past 15 years Louise has continued her passion for the get-your-hands-dirty type charity work in the animal rescue space where she has volunteered for organisations including Oscar’s Law, Wildlife Victoria as well as smaller rescue groups and networks.Louise was also the Melbourne Coordinator for ARC (Animal Rescue Cooperative) and ran their major hub located in Clayton South.

 In her spare time outside of work in the water/civil engineering industry, Louise’s ultimate love is for Australia’s native flying foxes of which two of the four species found on the mainland are listed as endangered species, and as a vaccinated and trained wildlife carer her volunteer work is focused on rescue and advocacy for these much maligned but critically important (not to mention adorable and amazing!) animals.